 – Evidence for climate change is clear and unambiguous.

 The increase in global temperature levels goes back decades, as shown in the following chart (Temperature Anomaly just means the temperature increase over 19th century levels).

-Further the relation of temperature and CO2 in the atmosphere is unmistakable (see the straight line below) and pushing up inexorably with each year’s burned carbon toward the identified 1.5 ºC danger zone:
+Further the relation of temperature and CO2 in the atmosphere is unmistakable (see the straight line below) and pushing up inexorably toward the identified 1.5 ºC danger zone: